soooch/dotfiles/README.md

 # All my config files
-### Personal so I dunno how this will work on anything other than my machine
+### I dunno how this will work on anything other than my machine

 ![Example Screenshot](media/screenshot1.png)